intel-unesp-mcp/infieri2019-session1/README.md

 calls of an executable running on the host to the coprocessor, and will have the opportunity to play with simple MPI and OpenMP examples.

+### 2.1.1 Overview of Vectorization ###

+The VPUs present in the cores of Intel Xeon and Intel Xeon Phi architecture (described in Section 1.2), provides support for execution of vector instructions that operates on a set of data called vector, whereas scalar instructions operate on single data items.
+This is a parallelism know as data-level parallelism.
+The best candidates to explore data parallelism are the loops with independent iterations and with body composed of a few lines.
+The parallelization of an application using data parallelism is a process known as vectorization.
+Compilers support developers explore vectorization in the following ways:

+- Automatic vectorization: the compiler implements heuristics that changes scalar instruction to vector instructions automatically when there is no modification on final results.

+- Guided Vectorization: when the compiler is not able to automatically vectorize the code, developer can use pragmas to instruct the compiler about the vectorization.

+- Low level vectorization: the developer can use specific compiler libraries to develop vector code.

 ### 2.2 Hands-on Activities ##

 **2.2.1** A development system with Intel® Xeon Phi™ coprocessors must